-Difficulty: fitness-wise, moderate to difficult; terrain-wise, easy to moderate for most of it, very difficult for two short patches (Class 3 rock climbing, to be technical); navigation-wise, moderate [Trails of the Angeles gives both this and Bridge to Nowhere a ‘Moderate’ rating, which is just ridiculous]
+Difficulty: terrain-wise, easy to moderate for most of it, very difficult for two short patches (Class 3 rock climbing, to be technical); navigation-wise, moderate; fitness-wise, moderate to difficult [Trails of the Angeles gives both this and Bridge to Nowhere an overall ‘Moderate’ rating, which is just ridiculous]

 Drive: 25 minutes (16 miles) from old town Pasadena, west on the 210 and east on the 2 to Colby Canyon trailhead

 Trails of the Angeles hike no. 36

 Modern Hiker has a longer (10.8-mile) version descending the east side of the summit and looping round Strawberry Meadow, here

 This is the most demanding hike we’ve ever done, terrain-wise.
 I was positively scared at times, which rarely happens!
 At 6,164 feet (1,879 metres), Strawberry Peak is the highest in the San Gabriels front range, and is apparently known as the ‘fun’ one.
 Most of the route is pretty doable, if with steep patches, until the final stretch up the near-vertical rock face to the summit.
 We did it on Thanksgiving, and made the mistake of thinking that the relative short mileage meant it’d be fine to have breakfast at the top and not take very much water.
 Progress is slow, so allow plenty of time, and rations!